-The quality and intelligibility of speech depends on both the level of noise and on the amount of reflected sound.
-Sound reflects off, and is amplified by, surfaces in the room, including walls, ceilings, floors, tables and whiteboards.
+The quality and intelligibility of speech depends both on the level of noise and on the amount of reflected sound.
+Sound reflects off, and is amplified by, surfaces in the room including: walls, ceilings, floors, tables and whiteboards.
 Too much reflected sound from hard and flat reflecting surfaces degrades the quality of speech and increases the noise level.

 Achieving the best acoustics for verbal communication is essential.
-To support all facets of communication, from speaking to hearing and listening, it is necessary to look at building and acoustic design from a range of perspectives.
+To support all facets of communication, from speaking to, hearing and listening, it's necessary to look at building and acoustic design from various perspectives.

-Key factors for adequate sound reduction from internal sources include:
+Key factors for sufficient sound reduction from internal sources include:

-- Lowering internal noise levels (e.g. from installations and activities) - Shortening reverberation times to minimise unwanted sound reflections - Optimising speech intelligibility by reducing reverb time and increasing the signal to noise ratio (SNR)
+- Lowering internal noise levels (eg. from installations and activities) - Shortening reverberation times to minimise unwanted sound reflections - Optimising speech intelligibility as a result of reducing reverb time and increasing the signal to noise ratio (SNR)